dsconnelly/func2cli/README.md

-`func2cli` is a wrapper around the standard Python `argparse` library that intelligently passes arguments from the command line to one or more Python functions. `func2cli` reads the docstrings of those functions and extracts relevant information that is then passed to calls of the `add_argument` method of `argparse` parsers.
+`func2cli` is a wrapper around the standard Python `argparse` library that intelligently passes arguments from the command line to one or more Python functions. `func2cli` reads the type hints and docstrings of those functions and extracts relevant information that is then passed to calls of the `add_argument` method of `argparse` parsers.

 `func2cli` can be installed with
 ```